What is a PIR camera? How does it work? How are PIR sensor cameras different from cameras that compare image pixels to

 Adjustable sensitivity for PIR detector enables you to make changes for PIR camera monitoring distance, according to actual needs or different hours in a day.

 PIR motion sensor security camera with remote access – Working, traveling and jogging, regardless of where you’re, you can keep tabs on your home simply by remote accessing and viewing.
 To achieve this, be sure there’s a nice smartphone App to hook up your PIR CCTV systems with.

 Here, we’ve picked up some PIR security cameras that fulfill all features mentioned above and more to expect.

 When you look into PIR sensor security cameras throughout the market, Reolink Argus® 2 definitely tops the list.

-Equipped with sensitive two-way audio, this cordless security camera with PIR motion detector allows you to keep an eye on your little ones, and talk to them without always having to be in same room.
-To protect privacy, users can simply enable/disable audio on Reolink App.
+Equipped with sensitive two-way audio, this cordless security camera with PIR motion detector allows you to keep an eye on your off-gird cabins, barns, farms, sheds, construction sites, etc. without being there.

 Well!
 That’s it for the lowdown on PIR security cameras.
 By the time you get these knowledge base and tear down the confusions towards PIR cameras, you should be ready to pick the best PIR security camera in different price ranges.